gushie/scouts_esp32c3/README.md

 - from a USB powerbank
   *(note: some powerbanks may turn off due to low power draw)*

+If you don't want the menu to run each time, edit the main.py file and delete the contents.

+After you've copied the files and rebooted the device, you may find you no longer see the device files in Thonny.
+To resolve this
+1. Choose the Exit option on the device menu
+2. Click the Stop button in Thonny

+If still not seeing them, go to the bottom right of Thonny, click MicroPython (ESP32) and choose MicroPython (ESP32) from the menu.

+See [APPS](APPS.md) for a brief summary of the apps.
 ---

 ## Start tweaking the programs!